 Explore the Culture and History of Europe's Oldest Jewish Community

 The Jewish quarter is also home to one of the oldest standing and best preserved theatres of Ancient Rome.
-The Teatro Marcellus was originally constructed by Julius Caesar and completed after his death in 11 B.C. by the emperor Augustus.
+The Teatro Marcello was originally constructed by Julius Caesar and completed after his death in 11 B.C. by the emperor Augustus.
 This vast amphitheater, named after his favorite nephew and son-in-law, was one of the greatest theaters of ancient Rome.

 Your guide will meet you in front of La Feltrinelli's book store in Largo Torre Argentina.

 This is a walking tour through the centre of Rome.
 Comfortable shoes and a bottle of water are highly recommended

 Our guides are fluent in English and have a contagious passion for Rome's inspiring cultural heritage.
 Experts in their fields, they will immerse you in the hidden histories and intriguing lives of history's great protagonists.
 So much to see, so easy to miss out: with the help of our guides, visit the most absorbing sites and uncover the stories that have changed the world.
 Don't miss this fascinating journey!